 Photographer – Clare Garrard

-Fresh whites, clear glass with the touch of green and a mere hint of gold.
+Fresh whites, pale pinks, clear glass with the touch of green.
 Beautiful, simplistic and fresh.

 Ratan lampshades over the tables, wispy meadow flowers, combined with delicate bamboo tea light holders and beautiful blue handblown glasses from Fabulous Company all evoke the summer heat of the Provence.